 A guest leaving the Sunday gathering should be more struck by the corporate witness of the congregation praising God in song than by the ability or presence of one man.

-“Whoa, those people love to sing about Jesus!” is always better than, “Man, that guy is great!”
+“Whoa, those people love to sing about Jesus!” is always better than, “Man, that guy is a great worship leader!”